yafyz/nitrsnip/README.md

 # other
 snipe at your own risk as its against discord ToS, probably

-the speed heavily depends on your latency to discord servers (or cloudflare servers, idk, discord website is behind cloudflare proxy), on AWS you often get sub 55ms (lowest 33ms) response times
+the speed heavily depends on your latency to discord servers (or cloudflare servers, idk, discord website is behind cloudflare proxy), on AWS you often get sub 55ms response times (lowest 33ms)

-if the motivation is there, custom WS in the future

 idk rewrite in future maybe but idk anymore